ON THIS PAGE: You will learn about the different treatments doctors use for people with these types of sarcoma. Use the menu to see other pages.

 Kinase inhibitors are a type of targeted therapy that blocks the function of a protein found in sarcoma cells.
 This type of drug blocks the growth and spread of cancer cells while limiting damage to healthy cells.

-Clinical trials are taking place to find out more about treatments for rare sarcomas unique to specific body parts.
+Clinical trials are taking place to find out more about new treatments for rare sarcomas unique to specific body parts.
 See the Latest Research section for more information.

 Organ transplantation involves replacing an organ affected by sarcoma with a healthy organ from a donor.
 For example, heart transplantation may be used as a treatment for cardiac sarcoma, and liver transplantation may be used to treat a sarcoma that is only growing in the liver.